2016 Moroccan general election

 General elections were held in Morocco on 7 October 2016.
 The ruling Justice and Development Party remained the largest party, winning 125 of the 395 seats in the House of Representatives, a gain of 18 seats compared to the 2011 elections.

-Saadeddine Othmani was appointed as Prime Minister by King Mohammed VI and formed his cabinet on 5 April 2017, including the PJD, the National Rally of Independents (RNI), the Popular Movement (MP), the Constitutional Union (UC), the Party of Progress and Socialism (PPS) and the Socialist Union of Popular Forces (USFP).
+Saadeddine Othmani was appointed as prime minister by King Mohammed VI and formed his cabinet on 5 April 2017, including the PJD, the National Rally of Independents (RNI), the Popular Movement (MP), the Constitutional Union (UC), the Party of Progress and Socialism (PPS) and the Socialist Union of Popular Forces (USFP).

 Background

 The elections were announced by the Moroccan government in late January 2016.
 They were the second elections after the constitutional reforms introduced in 2011 by King Mohammed VI in response to the Arab Spring.
 Despite the reforms, most executive powers still lie with the king.

-The 2011 elections were won by the Justice and Development Party (PJD), which has led the government since then.
-The party is described as "moderate Islamist", but its government coalition included parties with differing ideologies.
+The 2011 elections were won by the Justice and Development Party (PJD), which led the government until 2016.
+The "moderate Islamist" PJD included parties with differing ideologies in its coalition government.

 The incumbent Prime Minister going into the 2016 elections was Abdelilah Benkirane.
 The largest opposition party was the pro-monarchy Party of Authenticity and Modernity (PAM).
 PJD and PAM ran an "unusually hostile" campaign.
 The largest Islamist opposition group, Justice and Spirituality, as well as several left-wing organizations boycotted the election, protesting the monarchy's still considerable executive powers.